301 Howard Street

-Located at the heart of the emerging Transbay Terminal area, the building at the corner of Howard and Beale Streets suffered from an oddly configured corner entrance and under-utilized adjacent retail spaces.
-In order to remain competitive and attractive in the surrounding urban development, 301 Howard Street required a comprehensive renovation.
-The new vision for was clear: transform the indistinguishable building entry into a welcoming and provocative beacon that serves as a new public amenity for tenants and visitors.
+Located at the heart of the Transbay Terminal area, 301 Howard suffered from an oddly configured corner entrance and under-utilized retail spaces.
+A comprehensive renovation was needed for the building remain competitive.
+The new vision: transform the indistinguishable building entry into a welcoming and stimulating public amenity for tenants and visitors.

 Client Vanbarton Group